 Cinematographer Jakob Ihre discusses adapting to shooting on itital, lighting different characters for a thematic purpose, and how production design affects his creative choices.
-This is the third feature in our Special Issue on Thelma.
-Read the rest of the issue here.

 “We go out well prepared.
 But we really are looking for the unknown, to get those kicks, to get that adrenaline that we get when we find something new, when something happens in front of us.”
 Cinematographer Jakob Ihre has now been working with director Joachim Trier for more than a decade.
 They started collaborating on shorts in film school, and Ihre has shot all of Trier’s features to date.